Farm Bill 2023: Federation Priorities

-For 56 years, the Federation has worked to improve stability for Black Farmers, landowners, cooperatives and rural communities all over the South.
-The U.S. farm bill is up for renewal this year.
-It's a sweeping piece of legislation comprising 12 titles that contain provisions for food stamps, disaster aid, and agricultural subsidies.
-Lawmakers have until September 30th to complete the legislation, but the Senate Agriculture Committee requires Farm priorities to be submitted by March 31st for consideration in the earliest draft of the Farm Bill.
+For 58 years, the Federation has worked to improve stability for Black Farmers, landowners, cooperatives, and rural communities all over the South.
+The Farm Bill, which was supposed to have been passed in 2023, continues to be delayed in 2025.
+The Farm Bill is a sweeping piece of legislation comprising 12 titles that contain provisions for food stamps, disaster aid, and agricultural subsidies.

 The Federation's Advocacy Institute helps Black farmers, landowners, and cooperatives to advocate for policies and programs that fit their unique needs.
 Thereby strengthening the impact of our advocacy work which is crafted by listening to our membership of Black farmers, landowners, and cooperatives' personal experiences.